Diverticular disease and diverticulitis are related digestive conditions that affect the large intestine (bowel).

 - get constant, more severe tummy pain

-- get blood in your poo or bleeding from your bottom (rectal bleeding)
+- get mucus or blood in your poo, or bleeding from your bottom (rectal bleeding)

 When to get medical advice

-Contact your GP as soon as possible if you have symptoms of diverticular disease or diverticulitis.
+Contact a GP as soon as possible if you have symptoms of diverticular disease or diverticulitis.

-If you have already been diagnosed with diverticular disease, you usually don't need to contact your GP – the symptoms can be treated at home.
+If you've already been diagnosed with diverticular disease, you usually do not need to contact a GP – the symptoms can be treated at home.

 But if you have any bleeding or severe pain, seek immediate medical advice.